trace-kadenyi/rails-recipe-app/README.md

 # Recipe App

-> This is a simple Recipe app built using Ruby on Rails framework.
+> This is a complex Recipe app built using Ruby on Rails framework.
+The Recipe app keeps track of all your recipes, ingredients, and inventory.
+It will allow you to save ingredients, keep track of what you have, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe.
+Also, since sharing recipes is an important part of cooking the app allows you to make some of your recipes public so that anyone can access them.

 ## Built With
 - Ruby
 - Ruby on Rails
 - PostgreSQL
+- Rspec

 ## Getting Started